APJansen/QNMspectral/README.md

 If you wish to contribute to the package, for example by fixing a bug or even adding a feature, you are welcome to do so.

-The source code is located in the QNMspectral folder (not in package/QNMspectral).
+The source code is located in the code/QNMspectral folder.
 This can be used with Wolfram Workbench to create the package with documentation included.
 The actual code is QNMspectral.m, which is created from QNMspectral.nb.